-Doctor details two new hepatitis C drugsDecember 20th, 2013 in Diseases, Conditions, Syndromes /
+Doctor details two new hepatitis C drugsDecember 20, 2013 by Marie Mccullough in Medicine & Health / Diseases, Conditions, Syndromes

 In the last three weeks, the Food and Drug Administration has approved two new drugs that are expected to dramatically improve treatment of chronic hepatitis C, a liver-damaging viral infection that afflicts more than 3.2 million Americans.

 Sovaldi (sofosbuvir), made by Gilead, and Olysio (simeprevir), made by Janssen Therapeutics, could improve cure rates while reducing serious side effects.

 Jonathan M. Fenkel, a transplant hepatologist who directs Thomas Jefferson University's Hepatitis C Center, answered questions about the disease and the new drugs.